The Velvet Rope

-The Velvet Rope became Jackson's fourth consecutive album to top the Billboard 200.
-It also reached the top of charts in Denmark and the top five in major markets such as Australia, Canada, France, and Germany.
+The Velvet Rope became Jackson's fourth consecutive album to top the US Billboard 200.
+It also reached the top of the charts in Denmark and the top five in major markets such as Australia, Canada, France, and Germany.
 The album was certified triple platinum by the Recording Industry Association of America (RIAA) and has sold an estimated eight million copies worldwide.
 Of the six singles released from the project, "Got 'til It's Gone" won the 1998 Grammy Award for Best Music Video, "Together Again" became an international number-one hit, and "I Get Lonely" became Jackson's 18th consecutive top-ten single on the US Billboard Hot 100, making her the only female artist in history to achieve that feat.
 The Velvet Rope Tour, in support of the album, drew critical acclaim for its theatricality, as well as controversy for its depictions of domestic violence and bondage.

 Background

 Jackson's first compilation album, Design of a Decade: 1986–1996, was released in 1995.
-It peaked at number three on the Billboard 200.
+It peaked at number three on the US Billboard 200.
 The lead single, "Runaway", became the first song by a female artist to debut within the top ten of the Hot 100, reaching number three.
-Design of a Decade 1986/1996 was certified double platinum by the RIAA and sold ten million copies worldwide.
+Design of a Decade 1986–1996 was certified double platinum by the RIAA and sold ten million copies worldwide.
 The release marked the fulfillment of Jackson's contractual obligations to Virgin Records.
 As a result, she became subject to an industry bidding war between various parties, including Virgin, Bertelsmann, DreamWorks, Sony Music, Time Warner, and The Walt Disney Company, who attempted to sign her jointly with PolyGram.
 She ultimately renewed her contract with Virgin for $80 million—the largest recording contract in history at that time and a breakthrough she achieved for the second time in her career.
 The contract surpassed the recording industry's then-unparalleled $60 million contracts earned by Michael Jackson and Madonna.